Nurse Login

 9. Duties and Powers

 The PCC administers the pension plan of the College and Association of Registered Nurses of Alberta (CARNA) operating as the College of Registered Nurses of Alberta (CRNA) and participating employer, the Alberta Registered Nurses Educational Trust (ARNET).
-The PCC assists Council meet its legislated fiduciary responsibilities as the pension plan sponsor and as plan Administrator.
+The PCC assists Council to meet its legislated fiduciary responsibilities as the pension plan sponsor and as plan Administrator.
 The PCC reviews and makes recommendations to Council as appropriate but is not delegated the authority to make decisions on behalf of Council.
+For matters related to the financial health of the pension plan, the PCC will review and make recommendations to FAC as appropriate but neither party is delegated the authority to make decisions on behalf of Council.
 All categories below comprise the pension administration duties administered by the PCC.

 9.1.
 Education